zopefoundation/zdaemon/src/zdaemon/README.rst

         Command-line option: -s or --socket-name.

-        The pathname of the Unix domain socket used for communication between the zdaemon command-line tool and a deamon-management process.
+        The pathname of the Unix domain socket used for communication between the zdaemon command-line tool and a daemon-management process.
 The default is relative to the current directory in which zdaemon is started.
 You want to specify an absolute pathname here.